Czarnoszyce

 Czarnoszyce is a village in the administrative district of Gmina Człuchów, within Człuchów County, Pomeranian Voivodeship, in northern Poland.

-It lies approximately 12 km north-east of Człuchów and 104 km south-west of the regional capital Gdańsk.
+Czarnoszyce is one of the 25 sołectwa (village administrative units) of Gmina Człuchów.

+The village cadastral area covers approximately 1.9 km².

+Nearby settlements include Czarnoszki, Czarze, and Jeziorno within Gmina Człuchów, as well as Łukomie approximately 2.5 km to the east and Stara Rogoźnica approximately 2.5 km to the north-west.

 For details of the history of the region, see History of Pomerania.